aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/_index.md

 tags: ["HPC", "Introduction", "EC2", "Optional"]
 ---

-This workshop walks you through setting up your own HPC workloads.
-You learn how to navigate the AWS Management Console, access relevant services, and how to deploy a basic infrastructure.
+This workshop will walk you through setting up infrastructure to run your own HPC workloads.
+You will learn how to navigate the AWS Management Console, access relevant services, and how to deploy a basic infrastructure.

-Specifically, you learn how to:
+Specifically, you will learn how to:

-- Sign in to the AWS Management Console and explore it.
+- Sign in to and explore the AWS Management Console
-- Open AWS Cloud9, a cloud based IDE, this is your portal to the AWS Command Line Interface (AWS CLI).
+- Deploy the AWS ParallelCluster's API and PCluster Manager

-- Install AWS CLI v2 on AWS Cloud9 Instance
+Once you have gotten familiar with the AWS Management Console and deployed the stacks for AWS ParallelCluster and PCluster Manager, you can move on to the next stage of the workshop.

 <!-- Total cost to run this lab is expected to be less than **two dollars should you run it on your own or company account** if the guide is followed as discussed, in one sitting, and including the deletion of all resources outlined through the guide. -->